 - Conduct in-depth forensic analysis of Windows operating systems and media exploitation focusing on Windows 7, Windows 8/8.1, XP, and Windows Server 2008/2012

-- Identify artifact and evidence locations that will answer key questions, including questions about program execution, file opening, external device usage, geo-location, file download, anti-forensics, and system usage
+- Identify artifact and evidence locations to answer critical questions, including application execution, file access, data theft, external device usage, cloud services, geo-location, file download, anti-forensics, and detailed system usage

 - Focus your capabilities on analysis instead of how to use a specific tool

-- Extract key answers by utilizing proper analysis via a variety of free, open-source, and commercial tools in the Windows SIFT Workstation
+- Extract key answers and build an in-house forensic capability via a variety of free, open-source, and commercial tools provided within the SANS Windows SIFT Workstation

 - Windows File Systems (NTFS, FAT, exFAT)